Major Overview

 Availability Unit code Unit name unit requirements

-S1 LING1001 Language and Communication
+S1 LING1001 Language for humans and non-humans

 Incompatibility